+Why should we spend time in God’s Word?
+Considering the current state of affairs in the world, does God even care?
 Whew!
 It has been a humdinger of a week.
 Many of us have been in a somber mood after the horrific San Bernardino shooting.
-Personally, the news reportings have been on the forefront of my mind.
-How then can we get back into the Christmas spirit?
+Personally, the news reports have been at the forefront of my mind.
+Life events can be confusing and hard to unravel.
+Does God see and understand?

-For many of us, daily Scripture reading is one of the first things to be pitched out the window when life gets busy…or hard…or a tad confusing.
+For many of us, spending time in God’s Word is one of the first things to be pitched out the window when life gets busy…or hard…or a tad confusing.
 After hearing reports of terrorism within the borders of our own country, we may be consumed with fear.
 We may be struggling with our faith as we try to wrap our minds around the sovereignty of our God.
 Why would such heinous acts be permitted?
 Where is God in the midst of all of this?

 Scripture reading isn’t always easy.
 There.
 I said it.
 The cat has been let out of the bag.
 And if there is anyone out there who claims otherwise…c’mon, pull up a chair, I want to chat.
 Because the people I have met seem to struggle.

-Regardless of how we may feel, I want to encourage you to keep up the fight.
+Regardless of how we may feel, I want to encourage you to keep up the fight to spend time in God’s Word.
 I am here for you.
 I know putting on the appearance of a super-Christian doesn’t always feel right.
 We may know what to say and stage a phony smile, and yet inwardly a battle is raging.
-Our feelings are lagging behind.
+Our feelings are lagging.